 (1) Identification of adverse event or product problem;

 (2) Outcomes attributed to the adverse event (e.g., death or serious injury).
 An outcome is considered a serious injury if it is:

-(ii) Disability resulting in permanent impairment of a body function or permanent damage to a body structure; or
+(ii) A disability resulting in permanent impairment of a body function or permanent damage to a body structure; or

-(iii) Injury or illness that requires intervention to prevent permanent impairment of a body structure or function;
+(iii) An injury or illness that requires intervention to prevent permanent impairment of a body structure or function;

 (3) Date of event;